eyaler/ediking/README.md

 - `?pause` - delay loading code into iframe until next edit
+- `?pause` - Delay loading code into iframe until next edit (to allow fixing bad code)

 ### iframe convenience features
 - Prevent iframe from stealing focus on load
-- Have iframe listen to the global `Ctrl` keyboard shortcuts
+- Have iframe listen to the global keyboard shortcuts
 - Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
 - Grab title, description and favicon from iframe
 - Prevent top level navigation when file dropped on iframe
 - Helper functions for output in iframe: `parent.clear()`, `parent.log()`, `parent.safeLog()` / `parent.safelog()` (infinite loop protection)

-### Things I may add
-- Compress the code and prompt saved in the URL
-- Local storage for saner local persistence, and default/custom templates
-- Drag and drop HTML content and links to grab code
-- Direct editing of the iframe (aka designMode) reflected in the code editor
-- Use gunDB or Nostr for persistence, sharing and collaborative editing
-- Syntax highlighting and other code editor niceties

 ### Experimental Writer / Rewriter Chrome API integration
 - Models and requirements: